Between Independence and Dependence: Skiing for People with Disabilities as a Path to Destigmatization

-Wheelchair skiing is an activity accessible to everyone, one that challenges ableist thinking.
-Indeed, we tend to assume that standing while skiing is the norm because of our “physical abilities.”
-However, a person with motor disabilities can also enjoy this winter activity while seated—and even with the help of a pilot if they cannot use their upper limbs either.
+Wheelchair skiing is an activity accessible to everyone, one that challenges “ableist” ways of thinking.
+Indeed, it seems normal to us to ski standing up because of our “physical abilities.”
+However, a person with motor disabilities can also enjoy this winter sport while seated—and, moreover, with the help of a pilot—if they lack the use of their upper limbs as well.
 This raises the question of autonomy.
-Can we describe a para-skier in a chairlift operated by a third party as autonomous?
-Are they not dependent on various factors?
+Can we describe a para-skier in a wheelchair piloted by a third party as autonomous?
+Aren’t they dependent on various factors?
 Furthermore, it was interesting to understand how participating in para-sports could help combat societal stigma surrounding disability.
-To clarify this, a field study was conducted at the Font-Romeu ski resort.
-The objective was to compare the different perspectives of key stakeholders in the field, such as ski instructors, guides, and disabled skiers.
-Following participant observation and interviews, we realized that disabled skiing can be described as an autonomous activity that is carried out in a dependent manner.
+To shed light on this, a field study was conducted at the Font-Romeu ski resort.
+The objective was to compare the different perspectives of key stakeholders in the field, such as ski instructors, guides, and para-skiers.
+Following participant observation and interviews, we realized that para-skiing can be described as an autonomous activity that is carried out in a dependent manner.

 As Blanc points out, “The existence of disability presupposes two necessary conditions interacting simultaneously…: people with physical impairments live in an inhospitable environment” (2015, p.
 17).
 This environment consists of architectural, technological, and human facilitators (which can become barriers) (Reichhart, 2013).
 Added to this, an “image of apathy, inactivity, and dependence” (Marcellini, 2005) is associated with people with disabilities.
-Yet, “this strong stigma is so widespread in society that the labeled individuals themselves have internalized it. ” (Ibid., p.15).
-The person with a disability then does not feel capable of performing certain actions in society, thereby hindering their autonomy.
+However, “this strong stigma is so widespread in society that the people who are labeled have internalized it themselves. ” (Ibid., p.
+15).
+As a result, individuals with disabilities do not feel capable of performing certain actions in society, which in turn hinders their autonomy.

-Other factors, such as legislation promoting inclusion and the design of ski resorts aimed at accessibility, are evolving to expand opportunities for everyone to enjoy the mountains.
-One final, and by no means least important, factor is the human facilitator.
-Indeed, the guide standing behind the handiski chair will play a crucial role, depending on the person’s expectations, in fostering the handiskier’s autonomy.
-It is through all these factors that the environment for the person with disabilities will become—or not—conducive to their pursuit of the thrill of gliding and/or autonomy, and will help to either create or reduce situations of disability.
+Other factors—such as legislative measures promoting inclusion and the design of ski resorts aimed at accessibility—are evolving to expand opportunities for everyone to enjoy mountain sports.
+One final notable factor—and by no means the least important—is the human facilitator.
+Indeed, the companion sitting behind the adaptive ski chair will play a vital role—depending on the individual’s expectations—in fostering the adaptive skier’s autonomy.
+It is through all of these factors that the environment for participants with disabilities will either become conducive to their pursuit of the thrill of skiing and/or autonomy—or not—and will help to either create or reduce situations of disability.
 But what does it mean to be independent when one experiences situations of disability that require assistance (through the use of technology and/or human support) to carry out daily activities?

 According to Loher Goupil: “The concept of autonomy has become central to the discussion of disability” (2015, p.
 12).
 Indeed, many people with disabilities dream of achieving this much-talked-about autonomy.
-The term was defined in 2007 by the CNRTL[4] as “the ability to determine one’s own course, to choose, to act freely,” or as a form of “freedom, moral or intellectual independence.”
+The CNRTL defined autonomy in 2007[4] as “the ability to determine one’s own course, to choose, and to act freely,” or as a form of “freedom, moral or intellectual independence.”
 But how can one act freely when one has functional limitations?
-In 2016, Henrard points out that the concept of autonomy “is often misused in the sense of ‘functional’ (or ‘physical’) autonomy, understood as the absence of dependence for activities of daily living” (2016, p.
+In 2016, Henrard emphasized that the concept of autonomy “is often misused to mean ‘functional’ (or ‘physical’) autonomy, which is considered to be the absence of dependence in activities of daily living” (2016, p.
 150).
-It is therefore important to fully understand this concept and to highlight the nuance attached to it.
+It is therefore important to fully understand this concept and to highlight the nuance associated with it.

 Given this, can we say that a person with physical disabilities has any form of autonomy?
-The Act of February 11, 2005[5]addresses some of our questions regarding equal rights and opportunities, participation, and citizenship for people with disabilities: “A disability, within the meaning of this law, is any limitation of activity or restriction on participation in society experienced by a person in their environment due to a substantial, lasting, or permanent impairment of one or more physical, sensory, mental, cognitive, or psychological functions, a multiple disability, or a disabling health condition.”
-Through this definition, we can see that disability thus entails certain complications, both physiological and physical, indirectly hindering the autonomy sought by every human being, as well as creating a dependence on certain factors.
-Indeed, the need for an adapted handski wheelchair, a pilot behind it, and an adapted environment could constitute a certain form of dependence for the handskier within this so-called autonomous practice.
+The law of February 11, 2005[5]addresses some of our questions regarding equal rights and opportunities, participation, and citizenship for people with disabilities: “A disability, as defined by this law, is any limitation of activity or restriction on participation in society experienced by a person in their environment due to a substantial, lasting, or permanent impairment of one or more physical, sensory, mental, cognitive, or psychological functions, a multiple disability, or a disabling health condition.”
+Through this definition, we can see that a disability entails certain complications—both physiological and physical—that indirectly hinder the autonomy sought by every human being, as well as creating a dependence on certain factors.
+Indeed, the need for an adapted wheelchair, a pilot to operate it, and an adapted environment could constitute a certain form of dependence for the wheelchair skier within this so-called autonomous sport.

 Methodology

-In addition to selecting this geographic area, the study population was defined.
-In this article, we will focus exclusively on individuals with physical disabilities.
-Although there are various forms of adaptive skiing, I have concentrated on participants who use a chairlift operated by an attendant.
-Furthermore, it is important to note that the field “is above all a set of relationships that require the researcher’s presence and personal commitment” (Agier, 2007, p.178).
-I therefore adopted a micro-sociological, inductive approach, notably through an ethnographic methodology.
-Finally, the fact that I was physically present in my field of investigation allowed me, first, to use observation as a tool and, second, to rely on interviews, which served as my primary method.
+Along with this selection of a geographic area, the study population was defined.
+In this article, we will focus solely on individuals with motor impairments.
+Although there are several forms of adaptive skiing, I have concentrated on participants who are seated in a chairlift operated by another person.
+Furthermore, it is important to note that the field “is above all a set of relationships that require the researcher’s presence and personal commitment” (Agier, 2007, p.
+178).
+I therefore adopted a micro-sociological, inductive approach, specifically through an ethnographic methodology.
+Finally, being physically present in my field of study allowed me, first, to use observation as a tool and, second, to rely on interviews, which served as my primary research method.

 The purpose of participating in adaptive skiing outings was to observe; armed with a field notebook, I was able to take notes on behaviors and interactions between individuals (guides and adaptive skiers).
-Participant observation thus allowed me to engage with the field and build special relationships with the participants, whom I subsequently interviewed.
-A relationship of trust developed with the participants I observed, which gave me access to a wide range of information.
+Participant observation thus allowed me to engage with the field and build special relationships with the participants, whom I later interviewed.
+A relationship of trust developed with the participants I observed, which gave me access to a wide variety of information.
 This method thus played a key role in enabling me to conduct qualitative interviews.
-The five recorded interviews, which were also part of my observations, lasted an average of one hour and took place in various locations based on the respondents’ preferences (hotel, café, at the bottom of the ski slopes).
+The five recorded interviews, which were also part of my observations, lasted an average of one hour and took place in various locations depending on the interviewees’ preferences (a hotel, a café, or at the bottom of the ski slopes).

 | Laurie | 30 years | None | Volunteer Driver |